 - Problems in the attic – Your home’s attic is another area to inspect after a storm hits.
 If you notice water accumulation in the attic, including drips or stains on the underside of the roof or sheathing, or wet insulation, there’s a good chance the storm caused it.
 Damp and wet framing in the attic is another indicator of storm damage.
 Just make sure the leaks in your attic aren’t caused by plumbing which may run through it.

-What are signs of storm damage your roofer will see?
+What are the signs of storm damage your roofer will see?

 We never advise going up on your roof after a storm.
 Leave that up to a professional – a knowledgeable contractor who will inspect for further damage you can’t see from the ground.